pyturf/pyturf/CONTRIBUTING.md

 - `pyturf` modules are small, containing a single exported function.
 See below for a typical module structure.
 - Export your module function by including it in `turf/<your-module>/__init__.py` and `turf/__init__.py`.
 See below for details.
 - GeoJSON is the _lingua franca_ of `pyturf`.
 It should be used as the data structure for anything that can be represented as geography.
+- Keep your commits atomic and each of them passing all checks (linter and tests).
 - Add your new module under the `Available Modules` section.
 - Avoid extra dependencies if you can.
 - Run the linter before submitting changes (see below for more details).
 - Run `python -m pytest --verbose --cov=./` from the project root folder to run all the tests and make sure they pass with a sufficiently high coverage.

-When you're ready to submit your changes, make sure to pull and rebase from the upstream (this main repo) before you open the pull request.
-You should then check if your changes pass the CI pipeline, which is run in the `Actions` tab of the project.
+- Rebase your branch with the upstream master before opening the PR: `git rebase upstream/master`

+After you open the PR, make sure that the CI pipeline passes all checks (on the `Checks` tab of the PR).

 ## Code Style